The best video hosting providers

 • Strengths:

-• JW Player is known as one of the fastest and lightest HTML5 players
+• JW Player is recognized as one of the fastest and most lightweight HTML5 video players

 • Easy advertising monetization through built-in ad server integration, ideal for publishers who add their own ads to videos